ronituohino/battle-sheep/docs/design.md

 The actual state of a tile can be represented with a null value or an integer:

-- undefined means a missing tile in the map.
+- null means a missing tile in the map.
 - 0 means an empty tile in the map.
 (Tile with no sheep on it)
 - Player 1 sheep are mapped from 001-016.
 (Tile with 1-16 sheep, player 1)
 - Player 2 sheep are mapped from 101-116.
 (Tile with 1-16 sheep, player 2)